SBolinha/SocketMost/README.md

 ## The [PiMost HAT](https://shop.moderndaymods.com/products/pimost-hat-usb-c-power-most25-only) for Raspberry Pi can be purchased at the [Modern Days Mods shop](https://shop.moderndaymods.com/products/pimost-hat-usb-c-power-most25-only)

-Below follow the use and installation instructions.
+Below follow the installation instructions for the piMost HAT.

+A full explanation by Rhys Morgan is also [available on Youtube] (https://www.youtube.com/watch?v=KVagXKiK4Eg&pp=ygUKc29ja2V0bW9zdA%3D%3D).

 The PiMost has various headers available on the board: